 “The situation in which everyone waits until a handful of judges who are self-selected behind closed doors decide whether they like the law or not is not democratic and not correct,” he said, calling for “soul searching” by the bench.

-Posted by GPD on February 7, 2017, With 1088 Reads Filed under Government & Politics.
+Posted by GPD on February 7, 2017, With 1096 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.